usnistgov/Magnicon-Offline-Analyzer/README.md

   -l LOG_PATH, --log_path LOG_PATH
                         Specify log directory
   -d, --debug           Debugging mode
+  -s SITE, --site SITE  Site where this program is used -c SPECIFIC_GRAVITY, --specific_gravity SPECIFIC_GRAVITY
+                        Specific gravity of oil for oil type resistors

 A utility to interact with the analysis software for Magnicon CCC systems